Chenyang-Wei/Global_ATEs_GEE/README.md

 ## Project Description

-This project aims to investigate Alpine Treeline Ecotones (ATEs) worldwide with Google Earth Engine.
+Leveraging the cloud computing platform Google Earth Engine, this project aims to investigate the dynamics of Alpine Treeline Ecotones (ATEs) worldwide.

 ## Built With